Manichaeism: Roman Empire

 A map of the spread of Manichaeism (300–500).
 World History Atlas, Dorling Kindersly.

-Manichaeism reached Rome through the apostle Psattiq in 280, who was also in Egypt in 244 and 251.
-It flourished in the Faiyum in 290.

-Manichaean monasteries existed in Rome in 312 during the time of Pope Miltiades.
+Manichaeism reached Rome through the apostle Psattiq in 280, who had been in Egypt in 244 and 251.
+The religion was flourishing in the Faiyum in 290.
+Manichaean monasteries existed in Rome in 312 during the reign of Pope Miltiades.

-In 291, persecution arose in the Sasanian Empire with the murder of the apostle Sisin by Emperor Bahram II and the slaughter of many Manichaeans.
-Then, in 302, the first official reaction and legislation against Manichaeism from the Roman state was issued under Diocletian.
-In an official edict called the De Maleficiis et Manichaeis compiled in the Collatio Legum Mosaicarum et Romanarum and addressed to the proconsul of Africa, Diocletian wrote:
+In 291, persecution arose in the Sasanian Empire with the murder of the apostle Mar Sisin orchestrated by Emperor Bahram II and the slaughter of many Manichaeans.
+In 302, the first official Roman state reaction and legislation against Manichaeism was issued under Diocletian.
+In an official edict entitled De Maleficiis et Manichaeis, compiled in the Collatio Legum Mosaicarum et Romanarum, and addressed to the proconsul of Africa, Diocletian wrote:

 We have heard that the Manichaeans [...] have set up new and hitherto unheard-of sects in opposition to the older creeds so that they might cast out the doctrines vouchsafed to us in the past by the divine favour for the benefit of their own depraved doctrine.
 They have sprung forth very recently like new and unexpected monstrosities among the race of the Persians – a nation still hostile to us – and have made their way into our empire, where they are committing many outrages, disturbing the tranquility of our people and even inflicting grave damage to the civic communities.
 We have cause to fear that with the passage of time they will endeavour, as usually happens, to infect the modest and tranquil of an innocent nature with the damnable customs and perverse laws of the Persians as with the poison of a malignant (serpent) ...
 We order that the authors and leaders of these sects be subjected to severe punishment, and, together with their abominable writings, burnt in the flames.
 We direct their followers, if they continue recalcitrant, shall suffer capital punishment, and their goods be forfeited to the imperial treasury.
 And if those who have gone over to that hitherto unheard-of, scandalous and wholly infamous creed, or to that of the Persians, are persons who hold public office, or are of any rank or of superior social status, you will see to it that their estates are confiscated and the offenders sent to the (quarry) at Phaeno or the mines at Proconnesus.
 And in order that this plague of iniquity shall be completely extirpated from this our most happy age, let your devotion hasten to carry out our orders and commands.